2014-2015 Undergraduate & Graduate Catalog

 " Historical Perspectives

 - Natural Sciences (two courses, one from each category; at least one must contain a lab):

 " Physical Sciences

 " Life Sciences

-- Social and Behavioral Sciences (two courses from two disciplines)
+- Social and Behavioral Sciences (two courses from two different disciplines)

 - Writing (one course)

 Each student will select one class that carries a World Perspectives designation and one class that carries a U.S. Diversity designation.
-These classes can come from the general education program, the major, minor, or electives.
-Courses with a Cultures designation may count for Foundations, Issues, or Themes credit in addition to Cultures credit.
+These classes can come from the General Education Program, the major, minor, or electives.
+Courses with a Cultures designation may count for Foundations or Issues credit in addition to Cultures credit.
 See the specific course for details.

 - If a course is cross-listed in two disciplines, your second course must be taken from a third discipline.